-- The class cannot be a labor studies, nursing, social work, or Indiana Campus Network class, as these are already copied into each campus Schedule of Classes under different agreements.
+- The class cannot be labor studies, nursing, or in another subject area where classes are manually copied into each campus schedule of classes under different agreements.

-- The class must be in a standard, regular session, 1st 8-week session, or 2nd 8-week session (in fall and spring terms) or in a common Online Session 1, Online Session 2, or Online Session Full (in summer terms), to avoid problems associated with varying dates across campuses.
+- The class must be in a standard regular session, 1st 8-week session, or 2nd 8-week session (in fall and spring terms) to avoid problems associated with varying session dates across campuses.

-- The course requisites and/or ERGs must match across all regional campuses approved to offer that course, unless the course is part of an approved collaborative academic program and the requisites are placed on the class at the schedule level.
+- The course requisites and/or Enrollment Requirement Groups (ERGs) must match across all regional campuses approved to offer that course, unless the course is part of an approved collaborative academic program and the requisites are placed on the class at the schedule level.
+Classes will not be included on the General Eligible Class List if they have an ERG enforced at the schedule level.

 - The class cannot require department or instructor consent, due to security/access restrictions which prevent advisors and others from granting consent for classes offered by another campus.